Abuse and Neglect Definitions (CPI)

-The principal governing legislation for CPS investigations is Chapter 261 of the Texas Family Code (TFC).
-The TFC definitions of abuse or neglect investigated by CPS are:
+The principal governing legislation for Child Protective Investigations (CPI) is Chapter 261 of the Texas Family Code (TFC).
+The TFC definitions of abuse or neglect investigated by CPI are:

 The leaving of a child in a situation where the child would be exposed to a substantial risk of physical or mental harm, without arranging for necessary care for the child, and a demonstration of an intent not to return by a parent, guardian, or managing or possessory conservator of the child.